 Migrate Projects Developed Using Prior Support Packages

-After you install the Vehicle Dynamics Blockset™ Interface for Unreal Engine® 4 Projects support package as described in Install Support Package and Configure Environment, you may need to migrate your project.
-If your Simulink® model uses an Unreal Engine executable or project developed using a prior release of the support package, you must migrate the project to make it compatible with Unreal® Editor 4.26.
+After you install the UAV Toolbox Interface for Unreal Engine® Projects support package as described in Install Support Package for Customizing Scenes, you may need to migrate your project.
+If your Simulink® model uses an Unreal Engine executable or project developed using a prior release of the support package, you must migrate the project to make it compatible with Unreal® Editor 4.27.
 Follow these steps:

 Use the Unreal Project Browser to open the project that you want to migrate.